The meaning and application of prisms

 The_meaning_and_application_of_prisms.jpg

-A significant feature of the prism is that it can imitate as a plane mirror system to simulate the light reflection in the prism medium.
+In the optics of prism, a significant feature of the prism is that it can imitate as a plane mirror system to simulate the light reflection in the prism medium.
 Replacing mirror assemblies may be the most useful prism application, as they both refract or fold light and change image co-location.
 To achieve an effect similar to that of a single prism, multiple mirrors are usually required.
 Therefore, replacing several mirrors with a prism can reduce potential calibration errors, improve accuracy, and reduce the size and complexity of the system.

 Related Blogs